i9wa4/minecraft-bedrock-server-setup/README.md

 # minecraft-bedrock-server-setup

-This Minecraft server automatically creates backups of the world to Google Drive and updates itself.
+This Minecraft server automatically updates itself and creates backups of the world to AWS S3.

 ## 1. Requirements